awsdocs/aws-codestar-user-guide/doc_source/how-to-create-project.md

 When you create a project, you provide the following parameters in an input file\.
 If the following are not provided, AWS CodeStar creates an empty project\.
 + **Source code**\.
 If this parameter is included in your request, then you must also include a toolchain template\.
   + Your source code must include the application code required to run your project\.
-  + Your source code must include any required configuration files, such as a buildspec\.yml for an AWS CodeBuild project or an appspec\.yml for an AWS CodeDeploy deployment\.
+  + Your source code must include any required configuration files, such as a buildspec\.yml for an CodeBuild project or an appspec\.yml for an CodeDeploy deployment\.
   + You can include optional items in your source code such as a README or a template\.yml for non\-toolchain AWS resources\.
 + **Toolchain template**\.
 Your toolchain template provisions the AWS resources and IAM roles to be managed for your project\.
 + **Source locations**\.
 If you specify source code and a toolchain template for your project, you must provide a location\.
 Upload your source files and your toolchain template to the Amazon S3 bucket\.
 AWS CodeStar retrieves the files and uses them to create the project\.